explanations of professional designations

 To attain the right to use the CFP® marks, an individual must satisfactorily fulfill the following requirements:

-- Education – Complete an advanced college-level course of study addressing the financial planning subject areas that CFP Board’s studies have determined as necessary for the competent and professional delivery of financial planning services, and attain a Bachelor’s Degree from a regionally accredited United States college or university (or its equivalent from a foreign university) and complete CFP Board-approved coursework.
-CFP Board’s financial planning subject areas include insurance planning and risk management, employee benefits planning, investment planning, income tax planning, retirement planning, education planning and estate planning;
+- Education –Attain a Bachelor’s Degree from an accredited United States college or university (or its equivalent from a foreign university) and complete CFP Board-approved coursework.
+CFP Board’s financial planning subject areas include insurance and risk management, employee benefits, investment, income tax, retirement, education and estate;

 - Examination – Pass the comprehensive CFP® Certification Examination.
-The examination, administered in 8 hours for one day, includes case studies and client scenarios designed to test one’s ability to correctly diagnose financial planning issues and apply one’s knowledge of financial planning to real world circumstances;
+The examination, administered in two 3-hour test sections in one day, includes case studies and client scenarios designed to test one’s ability to correctly diagnose financial planning issues and apply one’s knowledge of financial planning to real world circumstances;

 - Experience – Complete at least three years of full-time financial planning-related experience (or the equivalent, measured as 2,000 hours per year); and

 - Ethics – Agree to be bound by CFP Board’s Standards of Professional Conduct, a set of documents outlining the ethical and practice standards for CFP® professionals and complete a background check conducted by the CFP Board.

 Individuals who become certified must complete the following ongoing education and ethics requirements in order to maintain the right to continue to use the CFP® marks: